Factor Investing & Analysis Guide

 Using Factors for Stress Testing

 Factors can also help in conducting hypothetical stress testing.
-For example, one might decompose their portfolio into its factor exposures today and then see how that portfolio might have performed if it existed in 2008.
-One might also translate well known market indexes into factors, such as the S&P 500 index or Bloomberg US Aggregate, to see how their portfolio might respond to a meaningful increase or decrease in these market indexes.
+For example, an institution might decompose their portfolio into its factor exposures today and then see how it might have performed if it existed in 2008.
+They might also translate well-known market indexes into factors, such as the S&P 500 index or Bloomberg US Aggregate, to see how their portfolio might respond to a meaningful increase or decrease in these exposures.
+They might even stress test the probability of funding failure for a private asset sleeve alongside a liquidity sleeve.

 Returns vs. Holdings Analysis